 Here, parents have to help the child practice the concept in interesting ways.
 Use different activities to teach the subject and make sure that you give clear instructions of the activities you are planning to pay with the kids to teach them the concepts.
 Also, try to make the child play these activities with their friends, or if it is not possible then try to play along with the kids.
 This gives a competitive feeling to the child.

 It is always advisable to the parents that they should first identify their kid’s pace of learning.
 Identifying this one can go forward with planning activities to teach the math subject to the child.
 When you are teaching the child try to use creative ways to make them learn.
 You have to design the activities, add personalization according to the child’s need and then implement the activity.
 This way your kids become more interested when they see their favourite character in the activity.
 Hopefully, in this article, you learnt about how to teach basic maths for 5-year-olds kids and guidance for parents to teach maths concepts to the kids.
-If you have any query or feedback, feel free to use the below box and in case if you are looking for a hand at making your kid future-ready, book a free demo class here with Real School.
+If you have any query or feedback, feel free to use the below box and in case if you are looking for a hand at making your kid future-ready, book a free demo class here with The Real School Of Montessori.